This information applies to Scotland.

-People who are subject to immigration control and wish to marry in Scotland in a Registry office must give notice in person or by post at a Registry Office.
-Everyone wishing to marry in a Registy Office may be asked to provide proof of their nationality.
+People who are subject to immigration control and wish to marry in Scotland in a registration office must give notice in person or by post at a registration office.
+Everyone wishing to marry in a registration office may be asked to provide proof of their nationality.

-- a British citizen (or someone with right of abode in the UK), or
+- are a British citizen or someone with the right of abode in the UK

-- someone who doesn't have any conditions attached to your stay in the UK because you are for example, a diplomat, or a member of visiting armed forces.
+- have no conditions attached to your stay in the UK, for example because you're a diplomat or a member of visiting armed forces.

-If the registrar believes that you are entering or have entered a marriage for immigration purposes, s/he has a duty to report this to UK Visas and Immigration.
-The Registrar must provide information including your marital status and your nationality.
+If the registrar believes that you are entering or have entered a marriage for immigration purposes, they have a duty to report this to UK Visas and Immigration.
+The registrar must provide information including your marital status and your nationality.

-After 28 days but no earlier than 7 days before the date of the marriage, the registrar can issue you and your partner with a Marriage Schedule.
+After 28 days but no later than 7 days before the date of the marriage, the registrar can issue you and your partner with a marriage schedule.
 This is the initial record of the marriage.
-In a civil ceremony the district register will keep the schedule until the marriage.
-In a religious ceremony, either you or your partner must collect it in person from the registrar’s office because it acts as a licence for the celebrant to marry you.
+In a civil ceremony, the district register will keep the schedule until the marriage.
+In a religious ceremony, either you or your partner must collect it in person from the registration office because it acts as a licence for the celebrant to marry you.

-If having to wait 28 days for the Marriage Schedule would cause serious inconvenience to you and your partner, you can write to the district registrar giving a good reason as to why you should be married earlier.
-The final decision is with the Registrar General.
+If having to wait 28 days for the marriage schedule would cause serious inconvenience to you and your partner, you can write to the district registrar giving a good reason why you should be married earlier.
+The final decision is with the registrar general.

 If either you or your partner lives in England or Wales, see Marrying in Scotland if you are not living in Scotland.

-If the marriage cannot take place on the date or at the place specified on the Marriage Schedule, the registrar must be informed of this.
-S/he will then either issue a new schedule or authorise the celebrant to make changes to the old one.
+If the marriage cannot take place on the date or at the place specified on the marriage schedule, the registrar must be informed of this.
+They will then either issue a new schedule or authorise the celebrant to make changes to the old one.

-If the new date is more than three months after the date originally specified, the Registrar General will either direct the registrar to issue a new schedule or require you to submit new marriage notices and start the procedure again.
+If the new date is more than 3 months after the date originally specified, the registrar general will either direct the registrar to issue a new schedule or require you to submit new marriage notices and start the procedure again.

 Civil marriage ceremonies

-Opposite sex and same sex civil marriages are conducted by district registrars, appointed by the Registrar General.
-The registrar will conduct the marriage in her/his district registration or any other appropriate place – see Where can a marriage take place.
+Civil marriages are conducted by district registrars, appointed by the registrar general.
+The registrar will conduct the marriage in their district registration or any other appropriate place.

-The registrar will make a short statement about marriage; s/he should be asked beforehand to indicate what form of words s/he will use.
+The registrar will make a short statement about marriage; they should be asked beforehand to indicate what form of words they will use.
 You and your partner must say the statutory vows.
-You may wish to personalise your marriage ceremony by including readings, poetry, music or your own personal vows, in addition to the statutory vows.
+You may wish to personalise your marriage ceremony by including readings, poetry, music or your own personal vows in addition to the statutory vows.
 It is not necessary to have a ring.

-If either or both of you cannot speak English, you must arrange for an interpreter to be present and are responsible for paying for her/his services.
+If either or both of you cannot speak English, you must arrange for an interpreter to be present and are responsible for paying for their services.

-At the end of the ceremony the registrar, you, your partner, and witnesses must all sign the Marriage Schedule.
+At the end of the ceremony the registrar, you, your partner and the witnesses must all sign the marriage schedule.

 Religious or belief marriage ceremonies

-Opposite sex couples can marry in a religious or belief ceremony, conducted by someone who is an approved celebrant.
-That celebrant may be from a religion such as Christianity or Hinduism or from another belief system such as Humanism.
+Opposite-sex couples can marry in a religious or belief ceremony conducted by an approved celebrant.
+That celebrant may be from a religion such as Christianity or Hinduism or from another belief system such as humanism.

 You should be able to obtain a list of approved celebrants in the area where you wish to marry from any district registrar.

-It is possible for people over the age of 21 to apply to the Registrar General for temporary authorisation to act as a religious or belief celebrant if they are affiliated to a religious or belief body and are supported by the office bearers of that body to carry out marriage cermonies on its behalf.
-This means for example, that you could be married by a member of your family or a friend as long as that person meets the necessary requirements about religious or belief affiliation.
+It is possible for people over the age of 21 to apply to the registrar general for temporary authorisation to act as a religious or belief celebrant if they are affiliated to a religious or belief body and are supported by the office bearers of that body to carry out marriage ceremonies on its behalf.
+This means, for example, that you could be married by a member of your family or a friend as long as that person meets the necessary requirements about religious or belief affiliation.
 There is more information about applying for temporary authorisation on the National Records of Scotland website.

 Religious or belief marriages can be conducted anywhere by the religious or belief body concerned; they are not restricted to religious buildings.